-Trauma Wellness is a coaching approach to extraordinary and disturbing life events.
+Trauma-Informed Living is a coaching approach to extraordinary and disturbing life events.
 Most people call them traumas.
 Alan Watts in the quote above gives us a way to think about the impact of traumas.

 Today’s popular opinions are that, by itself, a trauma damages you and stops you from living.
 People believe you are contaminated in some way by what happened to you.
 You might assume this error is true yourself.
 This is a false idea that builds barriers to life.
 I’ll come back to this idea in a moment.